Well-posedness for Cauchy fractional problems involving discrete convolution operators: Introduction

 The study of semidiscrete models is not new.
-Under our knowledge, the pioneering work on this topic was presented by Bateman in \cite{Bateman} in 1943, where the author considered a broad set of discrete operators and the influence on its $C_0$-semigroup associated, including the entire cases for the systems \eqref{Main1} and \eqref{Main2}, with application to a wide array of physical and engineering systems.
-The list presented shows us the crucial role played by the special functions, such as Bessel type, Hermite's polynomial, among others.
+To the best of our knowledge, the pioneering work on this topic was presented by Bateman in \cite{Bateman} in 1943, where the author considered the Cauchy problem of first and second order involving a broad set of discrete operators.
+The author presented a list of $C_0$-semigroup and cosine operators associated (in the paper called "influence functions") using the method of generating functions, with application to a wide array of physical and engineering systems.
+The list presented shows us the crucial role played by the special functions, such as the Bessel type, Hermite's polynomial, among others.
 Later, many researchers focused their efforts on the study of properties of the difference operators.
-For instance, for diffusive and transport models, we refer \cite{AGMP, Slavik1, Slavik2, Slavik3, Sthelik, Volek}.
+For instance, for diffusive and transport models, we refer to \cite{AGMP, Slavik1, Slavik2, Slavik3, Sthelik, Volek}.

-Interest about fundamental solutions from models involving fractional powers of the Laplacian comes partially from an equation studied by Mainardi, Luchko and Pagnini \cite{Ma2001}.
-Since then, the study of explicit representation of solution for Cauchy problem involving this and other operators has been focus of attention of several researchers in the last decade.